MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/dns/create-dns-records-at-123-reg-co-uk.md

     ![Select Delete (the trash can icon)](../../media/3be635e6-b591-49af-8430-a158272834b4.png)

-## Add the six CNAME records that are required for Microsoft
+## Add the CNAME record required for Microsoft

 1. To get started, go to your domains page at 123-reg.co.uk by using [this link](https://www.123-reg.co.uk/secure/cpanel/domain/overview).
 You'll be prompted to log in first.